 There are fears of a new NHS crisis at Tameside Hospital after two critical reports by independent bodies.

-The Guardian newspaper has published findings from the reports which claim patients were forced to wait for hours in a corridor before being taken to an A&E ward, there is a lack of doctors and nurses at the hospital and claims some patients had to wait days before being seen by a consultant.
+has published findings from the reports which claim patients were forced to wait for hours in a corridor before being taken to an A&E ward, there is a lack of doctors and nurses at the hospital and claims some patients had to wait days before being seen by a consultant.

 The reviews also say that the hospital had bed occupancy rates of 100% at times.
 Experts advise hospitals should have bed occupancy rates no higher than 85% to ensure patients are properly cared for.